 Do as much as possible to limit the spread of the dust.
 It is what you will be inhaling if you aren’t wearing the adequate respirator that will help you get the job done.
 There’s a whole section and article we have written that goes into a great deal of detail on how you can remove the paint.
 It touches on many of the different things you need to be aware of.

 Some of the safety precautions that we talk about in the article include wearing coveralls when you’re doing the work.
-It ensures you do not get all the dust trapped in your favorite t-shirt.
-It may be obvious that you shouldn’t wear your favorite clothing for this purpose.
+It ensures you do not get the dust trapped in your regular clothes.

 Some people choose to do it in old clothing lying around at home.
 It isn’t our recommendation as that type of clothing doesn’t provide the same level of protection that a professional suit will.
-You can get them pretty cheap if you look in the right places.
+You can get them at a good price if you look in the right places.
 The article additionally talks about the appropriate respirator that you need to be wearing for the purpose.

 Should you encapsulate lead paint or have it removed?

 There’s no doubt that encapsulation can act as an immediate shield against dangerous material.
 There are a lot of situations where we wouldn’t be encouraging it.
 You might be better off in the long term having it completely addressed.
 Many hairline cracks could mean it’s better to abate the paint altogether.

 Encapsulation may currently help you and your family avoid the dangers that come from exposed and damaged lead paint.
 All it is is simply a layer of protection on top of old paint.
 It is not a permanent fix but simply one that will hide the problem for now.
 Suppose you are planning on selling the home at a later point.
 In that case, you may be thinking that it would be too much money to have it completely abated.
 Still, encapsulation is not the end-all-be-all solution either.